bfops/extensible-transformers/README.markdown

 extensible-transformers adds flexibility to otherwise unwieldy Monad transformer stacks, by adding the `liftT` function to lift Monad transformers into arbitrary positions in the stack.
-This allows for flexible, independent composition offered by [extensible-effects](http://hackage.haskell.org/package/extensible-effects), but integrating into the existing Monad transformer architecture, allowing us to use existing transformers almost as easily as we use already-lifted
+It also offers type-level constraints to be used in place of a rigid Monad transformer stacks.
+This combination allows for flexible, independent composition offered by [extensible-effects](http://hackage.haskell.org/package/extensible-effects), but integrating into the existing Monad transformer architecture, allowing us to use existing transformers almost as easily as we use already-lifted